 By taking a look at environmental problems around the country and around the world, we can begin to understand just how lucky we are to live somewhere with trees and relatively clean air and water.

-of the following points: Environmental Justice Facts (info obtained from the Union of Concerned Scientist, the Commission on Racial Justice of the United Church of Christ, and the University of Michigan)
+Discuss some of the following points: Environmental Justice Facts (info obtained from the Union of Concerned Scientist, the Commission on Racial Justice of the United Church of Christ, and the University of Michigan)

 - Two-thirds of the people who live in cities around the world are forced to breathe air that contains dangerously high levels of sulfur.

 - The World Health Organization estimates that over 10 million children in “third world” countries and in poor communities of industrialized nations die each year from drinking contaminated water.